 “Gevo doesn’t just purchase feedstock from farmers.
 Instead we work with farmers as partners, to encourage sustainable farming and regenerative agriculture.”

-Sustainable Farming Is Here to Stay
+Regenerative Farming Is Here to Stay

-learned over our rich history of tilling the soil and ensuring a healthy crop, because back then it was a life or death proposition.
+Regenerative farming is nothing new.
+But what once was considered common sense to farmers to optimize the productivity of their lands is now a key tool for us to help fight climate change.
+Sustainable agriculture methods have been learned over our rich history of tilling the soil and ensuring a healthy crop, because back then it was a life-or-death proposition.
 If the crop didn’t produce a farmer’s family could be at risk all winter.
-The same thing could be said to be true today, only it’s the health of the whole planet at stake.
+The same thing could be said to be true today, only it’s the economics of energy as well as the food supply that’s at stake.

 CAPTURE

-Corn contains carbon in its
+Corn contains carbon in its carbohydrate—drawn from the atmosphere, a free resource.

 SEQUESTER